-It’s especially important to diagnose and treat sports concussions in children, teens and young adults to ensure normal brain development and prevent the potential long-term effects of brain injury.
-Below is additional information about sports concussion and our treatment program.
+In children, teens and young adults, it’s especially important to diagnose and treat sports concussions quickly, to ensure normal brain development and prevent the potential long-term effects of brain injury.

 Members of your treatment team have specialty training in concussions.
 They use leading-edge technology and techniques to assess and treat concussion symptoms for athletes of all ages and levels, from school-age children to elite competitors.